Point Chevalier Pirates

-The Point Chevalier Pirates are an Auckland rugby league club based in Point Chevalier.
+The Point Chevalier Pirates are a New Zealand rugby league club based in Point Chevalier.
 The Pirates currently compete in the Fox Memorial (First Division) competition run by the Auckland Rugby League.

 History

-The club was founded in 1919.
-On April 5, 1919 the Auckland Star reported that a "new club that has just been affiliated is the Eden Ramblers, boys from Avondale and Point Chevalier".
-In 1911 a club named Eden Ramblers had formed in the area and played at the Avondale racecourse with the club rooms in Point Chevalier.
+The club was founded in 1919, in Auckland.
+On April 5, 1919, the Auckland Star reported that a "new club that has just been affiliated is the Eden Ramblers, boys from Avondale and Point Chevalier".
+In 1911, a club named Eden Ramblers had formed in the area and played at the Avondale racecourse with the club rooms in Point Chevalier.
 However they ceased fielding teams during 1913 and effectively folded in the same year.
 The new team however was not to become known as the Eden Ramblers but in fact were named Point Chevalier rugby league club.
 Point Chevalier did not field any teams in 1919 and were not officially registered with the Auckland Rugby League until 1920 when they entered a side in the third grade therefore their true beginnings were more likely 1920 than 1919.
 Their first ever match was played at Walker Park on May 8, 1920 against Devonport United (North Shore Albions).
 The shore side won 22-6.

 Point Chevalier won their first ever Fox Memorial title in 1953.

-In the 1980s and 1990s the club's senior team merged with the City club to form City-Point Chevalier.
+In the 1980s and 1990s, the club's senior team merged with the City club to form City-Point Chevalier.